 - 1. Axle nut

 - 2. Drive chain slack adjusting bolt

 - 3. Locknut

 - 4. Brake caliper

-- 2. Lift the rear wheel off the ground according to the procedure on page 6-33.

-- 3. Remove the axle nut.

-- 4. Loosen the locknut on each side of the swingarm. - 5.
-Turn the drive chain slack adjusting bolts fully in direction (a) and push the wheel forward. - Remove the drive chain from the rear sprocket.
+- 2. Lift the rear wheel off the ground according to the procedure on page 6-35. - 3.
+Remove the axle nut. - 4.
+Fully loosen the locknut on each side of the swingarm. - 5.
+Turn the drive chain slack adjusting bolts fully in direction (a) and push the wheel forward.

+- 1. Drive chain slack adjusting bolt

+- 2. Locknut

+- 6. Remove the drive chain from the rear sprocket.

 - If the drive chain is difficult to remove, remove the wheel axle first, and then lift the wheel upward enough to remove the drive chain from the rear sprocket. - The drive chain cannot be disassembled. - While supporting the brake caliper bracket, pull the wheel axle out, and then remove the wheel.

-NOTICE: Do not apply the brake after the wheel has been removed together with the brake disc, otherwise the brake pads will be forced shut.
-[ECA11071]
+NOTICE: Do not apply the brake after the wheel and brake disc have been removed, otherwise the brake pads will be forced shut.
+[ECA11073]